makkalot/eskit-example-microservice/README.md

 Every time a new `Append` request is sent the event is written to event store and application log at the same time in the same transaction.
 This is a trade off the service accepts in order to keep things simple instead of trying to implement distributed transactions and etc. Consumers can poll/stream (`LogsPoll`) on that Application Log and process all the events flowing through the system.
 The consumers are responsible for storing the offset of their their progress.
-ESKIT has a reference implementation of consumer client where it sores its progress on `Consumer Store`.

 ## Crud Store Service